kevin0437/UAVLogViewer/README.md

 - Node.js ≥14 and npm/yarn
 - Python 3.9+ and virtualenv
 - OpenAI API key

 ## Frontend Setup
+    You should first go to config/dev.env.js and add your CESIUM_ION_ACCESS_TOKEN

     ```bash
     npm install
     # serve with hot reload at localhost:8080